nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

 series: [agents_integrations]
 weight: 6.0
 ---

-If you have previously installed the container-insights (nops-k8s-agent) and want to migrate to the unified installation of agents, please refer to this link. #TODO
+**Note:** If you have previously installed the container-insights (nops-k8s-agent) and want to migrate to the unified installation of agents, please refer to this [migration guide](https://help.nops.io/Migration-nOps-Kubernetes-Agent-on-EKS.html).

-The nOps Kubernetes Agent is required to fully use nOps features regarding your EKS clusters.
-It's a bundle of different components that will enable you to leverage our Compute Copilot product and also give you container visibility into the cluster.
+The nOps Kubernetes Agent is required to fully utilize nOps features for your EKS clusters.
+It's a bundle of components that will enable you to leverage our Compute Copilot product and provide container visibility into the cluster.

 1. TOC
 {:toc}